joshwithers/linkinbio/README.md

 I built this to be fast, not just fast loading, but fast to get into and then equally as fast to get out of.
 There's no blog collections, no tracking, minimal scripting and CSS, and people smarter than me could probably make it faster.

 ![Pagespeed Insights of the link in bio website [⌘](https://ik.imagekit.io/withers/pagespeed-insights-linkinbio_z7L1cGBuc)](https://ik.imagekit.io/withers/pagespeed-insights-linkinbio_z7L1cGBuc)

+Obviously the design is a bit esoteric.
+I was trying to make something different and weird and found inspiration in shopping recipets, takeaway menues, and the web of old.

 ### Theme Features